-All Member States have agreed to apply the EU Code of Conduct on Arms Exports when assessing applications to export items listed in the agreed EU Common Military List.
-The Code of Conduct also aims to improve the sharing of information between Member States and to increase mutual understanding of their export control policies.
+All Member States have agreed to abide by Council Common Position 2008/944/CFSP defining common rules governing the control of exports of military technology and equipment when assessing applications to export items listed in the agreed EU Common Military List.
+The Common Position also aims to improve the sharing of information between Member States and to increase mutual understanding of their export control policies.

-The User's Guide is intended to help Member States apply the Code of Conduct.
-It does not replace the Code in any way, but summarises agreed guidance for the interpretation of its criteria and implementation of its operative provisions.
+The User's Guide is intended to help Member States apply the Common Position.
+It does not replace the Common Position in any way, but summarises agreed guidance for the interpretation of its criteria and implementation of its articles.
 It is intended for use primarily by export licensing officials.